martinteaching/phenoflow-ml/README.md

 The server runs by default on port 3003.
 Visit localhost:3003/[route] to test changes to GET endpoints and use software such as [Postman](https://www.getpostman.com/) to test changes to POST (and other) endpoints.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/martinchapman/nokia-health/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.